 Contact: Sevda Eris, email@example.com, 415.553.2835

 Deep Look is produced by KQED’s award-winning science team and is presented in collaboration with PBS Digital Studios.
-Launched in October 2014, Deep Look’s YouTube channel has more than 25,000 subscribers and 2.5 million views.
-The entire series with accompanying articles and additional content can also be accessed at KQED.org/deeplook.
+Deep Look launched its first video collection of 12 videos in October 2014 exploring wide-ranging topics from the pygmy seahorse’s amazing act of camouflage to the hummingbird’s slow-motion aerial acrobatics in a wind tunnel.
+Deep Look’s YouTube channel now has more than 10,000 subscribers and more than 1 million views.
+The entire short-video collection with accompanying articles can be accessed at KQED.org/deeplook.